thecodersguilduk/tcg_site/site/blog/software-testing-is-more-than-a-job-its-a-community.md

 ---
-title: Software Testing is More Than a Job, it's Becoming Part of a Community
+title: Software Testing is More Than a Job, it's a Community
-meta_title: Software Testing is More Than a Job, it's Becoming Part of a Community
+meta_title: Software Testing is More Than a Job, it's a Community
 meta_description: We asked Ady Stokes a few questions about his experiences working in the software testing community, and how he draws on that to inform his approach to teaching.